There are different types of dump trucks.

 10. Off-highway dump trucks

 These trucks are heavy construction equipment.
-The major difference from other types of dump trucks is that they are used on highways.
+The major difference from other types of dump trucks is that they are not used on highways.

 These are used primarily for off-road jobs like mining and heavy dirt hauling.

 Off-road dump truck for its incredible carrying capacity and traction.
 Because of its powerful engine and massive tires, it’s able to work in terrain or undeveloped areas not suitable for any other type of dump truck.

 The manufacturers of these types of trucks avoid using “dump truck” to refer to them, typically using “haul truck” instead.